 Operations on the C&OV

 While my first love in the hobby will always be layout construction, operating it with a group of close friends as a miniature transportation system is a very close second.
 All of the members of my crew (Greg Collins, Joe Haggard, Tim Latham, Dr. Mark Stanton, Will Valentine, Jeff McWilliams, Slade Exley and Alan Holditch), including myself, are newbies when it comes to operations.
 But it has been great fun learning the ropes together in a laid-back, congenial atmosphere.
 For us, it's as much about the fellowship as anything else.
-After a 17-month hiatus due to CoVid concerns, we held our fourth and most recent session on May 24, 2020 to great success and enjoyment.
+After a 17-month hiatus due to CoVid concerns, we held our fourth and most recent session on October 10, 2021.
 On this page, I would like to share the operating scheme of my layout and the systems that have been put in place to make it come to life.